 Key Observations:

 Tesuque has a public elementary school located on Bishop’s Lodge Road.
-The school serves about 147 students between kindergarten and sixth grade from Tesuque, Chupadero, Rio en Medio, Tesuque Pueblo, Espanola, and the City of Santa Fe.
-In addition to providing educational and recreational opportunities to Tesuque children, the school is also available to community members interested in using the facility, although fees for opening and closing the facility outside of normal business hours apply and community groups interested in using the school facility must either accept all risk and liability associated with their event or purchase insurance through which offers one-time coverage for about $75-$150.
+The school serves under100 students between kindergarten and sixth grade from Tesuque, Chupadero, Rio en Medio, Tesuque Pueblo, Espanola, and the City of Santa Fe.

 The elementary school is highly valued and its continued function as a school is a priority in the community.
-In the event that it can no longer function as a school, this plan supports its repurposing as a multi-purpose community center.

 The Tesuque Fire Station located on Senda del Fuego road is one of three volunteer fire stations that services the communities of Tesuque Village, Chupadero, Rio El Medio, Tano, Casa De San Juan, Sundance Estates, Vista Redondo, Los Caminitos, Hyde Park Estates.
 While the space is occasionally used for community events, its main purpose is to support emergency response so opportunities for community events are limited.

-The Tesuque Village Market, El Nido Restaurant (when it was in operation) and San Ysidro Mission, although not public establishments, function as important community gathering spaces for community members.
+The Tesuque Village Market, and San Ysidro Church, although not public establishments, function as important community gathering spaces for community members.

 The San Ysidro Mission Cemetery and the Tesuque Elementary School playground are important open spaces that provide very different functions and specific community needs.